 “At home, I rely heavily on Gmail’s Archive function and labels.
 I have labels for everything, which makes it easier to retrieve communications on a specific topic, even when I don’t actually remember who wrote to me.”

 07. Treat your inbox like a to-do list

 As well as using filtering to make sure only the important stuff gets through to his inbox, Digital director Michael Salafia has a novel approach to keeping his emails organised.
 “I treat my inbox like a to-do list,” he explains.

 “I pin items that I need to follow up on the same day and set snooze reminders for anything requiring future action.
-Attachments are immediately organised into Google Drive from Inbox.
+Attachments are immediately organised into Google Drive from Inbox (see other cloud storage options here).
 I create a new contact for each project’s Trello board so I can forward the emails and automatically create cards.
 I also have a bunch of custom Zapier Zaps to automate tedious actions, which are triggered by applying labels to emails.”